-- 1. Explain what your data structure for the memory map / region set is.
-What are the costs to insert/remove/change/search for regions? - 2.
-Explain how your implementation handles the following situations/questions: - (a) add_region that has a virtual memory overlap with an existing region in the memory map - (b) add_region that has a physical memory overlap with an existing region in the memory map - (c) move_region on the current thread's address space where the move would end up causing a physical memory overlap.
+- (b) add_region that has a physical memory overlap with an existing region in the memory map - (c) move_region on the current thread's address space where the move would end up causing a physical memory overlap.
 This is for a move involving multiple pages. - (d) protect_region on a non-existent region.
 How do you find out it is non-existent? - (e) when is it necessary to flush the whole TLB (move to cr3)? - (f) when is it necessary to flush a single page from the TLB (invlpg)? - (g) what happens if a valid delete_region request is for a region that contains %rip?
-What will happen after the paging library code completes?
+What will happen after the paging library code completes? - 3.
+Given your understanding of file based mappings, go read the man page for mmap. (man mmap on moore).
+What would you need to change in your implementation to support the semantics of the MAP_SHARED flag when fd != -1, and the user wrote to the memory region?

-12 Grading
+13 Grading

 Your group should regularly push commits to Github.
-You also should create a file named STATUS in which you regularly document (and push) what is going on, todos, what is working, etc. Your commits are visible to us, but not to anyone else outside of your group.
+You also should create a file named STATUS (no file extension, please) in which you regularly document (and push) what is going on, todos, what is working, etc. Your commits are visible to us, but not to anyone else outside of your group.
 The commits that we see up to deadline will constitute your hand-in of the code.
 The STATUS file should, at that point, clearly document that state of your lab (what works, what doesn't, etc).